-Police have launched a murder investigation after revealing the identity of the mystery Port Waikato skeleton as that of teen Jane Furlong.
+Police confirm they have launched a murder probe after revealing the identity of a mystery skeleton as that of teen Jane Furlong.

 When she disappeared, Furlong was due to testify as a witness for the prosecution in two separate cases - one involved gang members accused of an assault, the other a businessman charged with brutal attacks on sex workers.